lixiaocc/HOG/README.md

 - Performance in the low FPPW range (10⁻⁶–10⁻⁵):

   In the original paper, the curves in the low FPPW range are flatter, and the increase in false negative rate is smaller; in the reproduction figures, the false negative rate for all curves in this range is 3–5 percentage points higher than in the original paper.
 For example, at 10⁻⁵ FPPW, the false negative rate for Ker.
 R-HOG is approximately 15%, whereas in the original paper it is approximately 10%.

+## Phase 5 - Further Study

+### 1. Dataset
+Why Two Test Sets?

+To enable a meaningful ablation study, we created both a 'perfect' and an 'imperfect' test set.
+Our default-parameter model achieved 99.5% accuracy on the perfect dataset, meaning nearly all models in ablation would score near 100%, making it impossible to distinguish between them.
+The imperfect set was designed to be more challenging, ensuring enough variation in results to effectively compare and select the best model parameters

+#### Perfect Dataset:
+- All human images are clean and directly sourced from the PETA dataset.

+- All non-human images are hand selected from processed INRIA dataset to ensure they contain non recognisable humans within the image.

+#### Imperfect Dataset:
+- 25% of human images were carefully selected from our processed INRIA dataset.
+They were initially misclassified as non-human but contain clearly visible human subjects.
+Unlike the pristine PETA examples, these images may have varying zoom levels or contain multiple humans, making them more challenging to classify.

+- 25% of non-human images are randomly sampled from external landscape images that contain no humans.
+These images are cropped into 64x128 pixel patches, introducing more diverse visual elements and textures compared to the INRIA dataset.

+### 2. Impact of imperfect training data and dataset size
+Since the initial training dataset only contained perfect human images, we conducted additional experiments to evaluate how both imperfect training data and dataset size affect model performance.

+In this extended study:

+- We gradually introduced imperfect human images into the training dataset.

+- These imperfect images were extracted from the annotated human regions of the INRIA dataset, representing noise or ambiguous cases.

+- We also experimented with different training set sizes, ranging from 250 to 1000 samples per class.

+- All models were trained using the same HOG feature parameters and SVM settings to ensure comparability.